Exploiting Diffusion Prior for Real-World Image Super-Resolution: Introduction

 A common solution to the challenge above involves training a SR model from scratch~\citep{saharia2022image,rombach2021highresolution,sahak2023denoising,li2022srdiff}.
 To preserve fidelity, these methods use the low-resolution (LR) image as an additional input to constrain the output space.
 While these methods have achieved notable success, they often demand significant computational resources to train the diffusion model.
 Moreover, training a network from scratch can potentially jeopardize the generative priors captured in synthesis models, leading to suboptimal performance in the final network.
 These limitations have inspired an alternative approach~\citep{choi2021ilvr,wang2022zero,chungimproving,songpseudoinverse,meng2022diffusion}, which involves incorporating constraints into the reverse diffusion process of a pre-trained synthesis model.
 This paradigm avoids the need for model training while leveraging the diffusion prior.
 However, designing these constraints assumes knowing the image degradations as a priori, which are typically unknown and complex.
 Consequently, such methods exhibit limited generalizability.

 In this study, we present \textbf{StableSR}, an approach that \textbf{\textit{preserves pre-trained diffusion priors without making explicit assumptions about the degradations.}} Specifically, unlike previous works~\citep{saharia2022image,rombach2021highresolution,sahak2023denoising,li2022srdiff} that concatenate the LR image to intermediate outputs, which requires one to train a diffusion model from scratch, our method only needs to fine-tune a lightweight \textit{time-aware encoder} and a few feature modulation layers for the SR task.
-Our encoder incorporates a time embedding layer to generate time-aware features, allowing the features in the diffusion model to be adaptively modulated at different iterations.
-Besides gaining improved training efficiency, keeping the original diffusion model frozen helps preserve the generative prior.
-The time-aware encoder also helps maintain fidelity by providing adaptive guidance for each diffusion step during the restoration process, \ie, stronger guidance at earlier iterations and weaker guidance later.
-Our experiments show that this time-aware property is crucial for achieving performance improvements.
+When applying diffusion models for SR, the LR condition should provide adaptive guidance for each diffusion step during the restoration process, \ie, stronger guidance at earlier iterations to maintain fidelity and weaker guidance later to avoid introducing degradations.
+To this end, our encoder incorporates a time embedding layer to generate time-aware features, allowing the features in the diffusion model to be adaptively modulated at different iterations.
+Besides gaining improved training efficiency, keeping the original diffusion model frozen helps preserve the generative prior, which grants StableSR the capability of generating visually pleasant SR details and avoids overfitting to high-frequency degradations.
+Our experiments show that both the time-aware property of our encoder and the diffusion prior are crucial for achieving SR performance improvements.

-To suppress randomness inherited from the diffusion model as well as the information loss due to the encoding process of the autoencoder~\citep{rombach2021highresolution}, inspired by Codeformer \citep{zhou2022codeformer}, we apply a \textit{controllable feature wrapping module} with an adjustable coefficient to refine the outputs of the diffusion model during the decoding process of the autoencoder.
-Specifically, multi-scale intermediate features from the encoder are adopted to tune the decoder features in a residual manner.
-With the adjustable coefficient to control the residual strength, we can further realize a continuous fidelity-realism trade-off to handle both light and heavy degradations.
+To suppress randomness inherited from the diffusion model as well as the information loss due to the encoding process of the autoencoder~\citep{rombach2021highresolution}, inspired by Codeformer \citep{zhou2022codeformer}, we apply a \textit{controllable feature wrapping module} (CFW) with an adjustable coefficient to refine the outputs of the diffusion model during the decoding process of the autoencoder.
+Unlike CodeFormer, the multiple-step sampling nature of diffusion models makes it hard to finetune the CFW module directly.
+We overcome this issue by first generating synthetic LR-HR pairs with the diffusion training stage.
+Then, we obtain the corresponding latent codes using our finetuned diffusion model given the LR images as conditions.
+In this way, CFW can be trained using the generated data.